 The project was part of 360 Degrees Sculpture 2014, a one week international visual arts residential located by the River Gambia; co-produced by Tony Spencer and Tina Pringle-Hamilton, Directors of Furry Fruits Visual Arts.

-The residential invited artists to respond to the natural environment and produce new work in co-production with local Gambians using site specific materials and traditional methods.
+The residential invited artists including Vanley Burke, to respond to the natural environment and produce new work in co-production with local Gambians using site specific materials and traditional methods.

-"The termite mound was incredible, part of it had collapsed to reveal a separate chamber inside the honeycomb earth.
+"The termite mound was incredible, part of it had collapsed to reveal a separate honeycomb chamber inside the earth.
 Digging it out with hand tools was physical; the opening was south facing and the sun was around 35 degrees for most of the day.
 However, I could have worked on the project for another two days more.
-I would have added more indigo and really polish the inside, so the darkness revealed shell shingles, echoing an incredible and immense dark African sky.
-But the challenge for the project was to complete in five days and present to local villages, artists and guests from the ministry of Arts and Culture".
+I would have added more indigo and really polish the inside, so the darkness revealed shell shingles, echoing an incredible and ink black African sky.
+But the challenge for the project was to complete in five days and present to local villages, artists and guests from the Ministry of Arts and Culture".

 © Tony Spencer